Employment header.jpg

 Statement of particulars

-From 6 April 2020, those employees starting work have a right to receive a written statement of employment particulars on or before the first day of employment.
+From 6 April 2020, employees and workers starting work have a right to receive a written statement of employment particulars on or before the first day of employment.
 Specific information must be given in the statement, including notice period, sick pay entitlement, probation period, normal working hours, any training to be provided, other rights to leave and all pay and benefits.
 Agency workers also have the right to receive a written statement of terms on or before the first day of their engagement.

 Holidays